Samsursekh/Placement-Practice/priya-practise/Javascript.md

 and bind() can refer this to any object.

-# Q 3 – What are different types in JavaScript?
+# Q 3 – What are different datatypes in JavaScript?
 # 1] Primitive datatypes
 - 1] Number: This data type is used to store numeric values, including integers, floats, and decimals.
 For example, 5, 3.14, -10, etc.
 - 2] Null: This data type is used to represent a variable that has no value.
 For example, var x = null;